-10 Profit Level Indicators (PLIs) used with the Comparable Profit Method of Treas.
+10 PLIs used with the Comparable Profit Method of Treas.
 Reg. § 1.482-5, and as used in these TPM tables, are as follows: (1) operating margin (ratio of operating profit to sales); (2) Berry ratio (ratio of gross profit to operating expenses); (3) gross margin (ratio of gross profit to sales); (4) markup on total costs (percentage markup on total costs); and (5) rate of return on assets or capital employed (ratio of operating profit to operating assets).

-The TPMs used in APAs completed during 2007 were based on the section 482 regulations.
+property may be determined using the Comparable Uncontrolled Price (CUP) Method, the Resale Price Method, the Cost Plus Method, the Comparable Profits Method (CPM), or the Profit Split Method.
 Under Treas.
-Reg. § 1.482-3, the arm's length amount for controlled transfers of tangible property may be determined using the Comparable Uncontrolled Price (CUP) method, the Resale Price Method, the Cost Plus Method, the Comparable Profits Method (CPM), or the Profit Split Method.
-Under Treas.
-Reg. § 1.482-4, the arm's length amount for controlled transfers of intangible property may be determined using the Comparable Uncontrolled Transaction (CUT) method, the CPM, or the Profit Split Method.
+Reg. § 1.482-4, the arm's length amount for controlled transfers of intangible property may be determined using the Comparable Uncontrolled Transaction (CUT) Method, the CPM, or the Profit Split Method.
 An "Unspecified Method" may be used for transfers of either tangible or intangible property if it provides a more reliable result than the enumerated methods under the best method rule of Treas.
 Reg. § 1.482-1(c).

 For transfers involving the provision of services, Treas.
 Reg. § 1.482-2(b) provided that services performed for the benefit of another member of a controlled group should bear an arm's length charge, either deemed to be equal to the cost of providing the services or an amount that would have been charged between independent parties.
 Generally effective beginning 2007, Temp.
-Reg. § 1.482-9T provides that the arm's length charge for controlled services transactions may be determined under the Services Cost Method, the Comparable Uncontrolled Services Price (CUSP) method, the Gross Services Margin method, the Cost of Services Plus method, the CPM, the Profit Split Method, or an Unspecified Method.
+Reg. § 1.482-9T provides that the arm's length charge for controlled services transactions may be determined under the Services Cost Method, the Comparable Uncontrolled Services Price (CUSP) Method, the Gross Services Margin Method, the Cost of Services Plus Method, the CPM, the Profit Split Method, or an Unspecified Method.
 In addition, Treas.
 Reg. § 1.482-2(a) provides rules concerning the proper treatment of loans or advances.

 Treas.
 Reg. § 1.482-7 provides rules for qualified cost sharing arrangements under which the parties agree to share the costs of developing intangibles in proportion to their shares of reasonably anticipated benefits.
 APAs involving cost sharing arrangements generally address both the method of allocating costs among the parties as well as determining the appropriate amount of the "buy-in" payment due for the transfer of pre-existing intangibles to the controlled participants.
-In 2007, the APA Program completed four cost sharing and/or buy-in APAs, split between outbound and inbound transactions and unilateral and bilateral.
-The APA Program also completed its recommendations on three or fewer additional bilateral cost sharing/buy-in cases and sent those on to Competent Authority.
+In 2008, the APA Program completed its recommendations on three or fewer bilateral cost sharing/buy-in cases and sent those on to Competent Authority.
 The buy-in cases included both initial and subsequent buy-in/buy-out transactions.
 The methods used in the completed and pending buy-in cases included valuations based on discounted cash flows and other types of analyses.
-In addition, the Program is currently working on approximately half a dozen more cases involving cost sharing/buy-ins, split evenly between bilateral and unilateral.
+In addition, the APA Program is currently working on nearly ten cases involving cost sharing/buy-ins, split almost evenly between bilateral and unilateral.

 In reviewing the TPMs applicable to transfers of tangible and intangible property reflected in Table 19, the majority of the APAs followed the specified methods.
 However, several points should be made.
-The section 482 regulations note that for transfers of tangible property, the CUP method will generally be the most direct and reliable measure of an arm's length price for the controlled transaction if sufficiently reliable comparable transactions can be identified.
+The section 482 regulations note that for transfers of tangible property, the CUP Method will generally be the most direct and reliable measure of an arm's length price for the controlled transaction if sufficiently reliable comparable transactions can be identified.
 Treas.
 Reg. § 1.482-3(b)(2)(ii)(A).
-It was the experience of the APA Program in 2007, that in the cases that came into the APA Program, sufficiently reliable CUP transactions were difficult to find.
+As in earlier years, it was the experience of the APA Program in 2008, that in the cases that came into the APA Program, sufficiently reliable CUP transactions were difficult to find.